-Dipa serves as a Project Coordinator at the STG, supporting ou fieldwork in Connecticut.
+Dipa supports fieldwork in Connecticut.
 Dipa also plays an integral role supporting our research and internal functions.
-Prior to joining the STG, Dipa interned in the Guidance and Counseling Office at Classical High School in Providence, RI.
+Prior to joining Mass Insight, Dipa interned in the Guidance and Counseling Office at Classical High School in Providence, RI.
 Dipa also served as a Research Assistant at Hasbro Children’s Hospital.
 Dipa recently earned her M.Ed. in School Counseling from Providence College.

 William H. Guenther